JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc.md

 in which ``g`` is the gravitational acceleration in m/s², ``L``, the pendulum length in m, ``K``, the friction coefficient at the pivot point in kg/s, and ``m``, the mass attached at the end of the pendulum in kg.
-Here, a [fourth order Runge-Kutta method](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) solves the differential equations to construct a [`NonLinModel`](@ref):
+The [`NonLinModel`](@ref) constructor assumes by default that the state function `f` is continuous in time, that is, an ordinary differential equation system (like here):

 ```@example 1
 using ModelPredictiveControl